jaerrib/maerstanas_python/README.md

 # maerstanas_python

 ## Overview
 **Mærstánas** is a free libre open source abstract strategy game.
 Gameplay involves players alternately placing stones within the squares of a 7x7 grid with the goal of creating connection points between their own pieces.
 Scoring is based on the number of these connections.
-Its development is hosted on Github at <https://github.com/jaerrib/maerstanas>.
+Its development is hosted on Codeberg at <https://codeberg.org/jaerrib/maerstanas>.

 > Mærstánas means *boundary stones* in Anglo-Saxon (Old English).